cynthiamaia/PIPES/README.md

+## In Construction
+ This is the repository for the paper “PIPES: A Meta-dataset of Machine Learning Pipelines”, submitted to IJCNN 2025

 # PIPES API

 This is an API built with FastAPI that allows you to retrieve PIPES metadata.
 The API provides endpoints to fetch datasets and retrieve algorithm-specific data.